 The Data Management and Use Policy for the National Animal Health Information Program (NAHIP) is subordinate to the Data Sharing Memorandum of Understanding for the AUSPestCheck® Animal Health Tenancy (‘the MOU’).
 It outlines Program specific data sharing requirements under the NAHIP, including upload frequency, roles and responsibilities, data fields, data access and agreed outputs.
+This document should be read in conjunction with the MOU, including any defined terms.

 Amendments and variations